 There’s something special and unique about being a family-owned business.
 It’s hard to put into words, but if you were to ask authors or employees, they could probably explain it better than I could.

 I thank you for supporting our company, and I want you to know that I enjoy answering all of my email from readers and writers.
 I truly answer every email that I receive whether it be praise, criticism, or just general correspondence.
+Although I enjoy reading and answering all correspondence, any conversations or proposals for submitting a manuscript should be send to an editor.

 A lot of work goes into our website to make it user friendly, informative and enjoyable to readers.
 We have just gone through a complete update to the website and I hope you enjoy the new experience.